ohmyzsh/ohmyzsh/README.markdown

 ![Oh My Zsh](https://s3.amazonaws.com/ohmyzsh/oh-my-zsh-logo.png)

+This is my fork of Oh My Zsh and contains the theme that I use.

 Oh My Zsh is an open source, community-driven framework for managing your [zsh](http://www.zsh.org/) configuration.
 That sounds boring.
 Let's try this again.